-Posted on behalf of Phillips Law Group on Oct 25, 2010 in Personal Injury
+Posted on behalf of Phillips Law Group on Oct 25, 2010 in Workers' Compensation

 There are many dangerous occupations that exist in the United States, but few if any involve more risk than construction work.
 Construction sites are areas where any number of things can go wrong at any time, and when they do people who are injured are often unsure of where to turn.
 Anyone who has been harmed by a third party worker at a construction site needs to seek the immediate help of experienced Phoenix construction accident lawyers, and below is an explanation of this third party worker situation and the legal rights involved.